groenebm/ece287/README.md

 Water the plants = 001 //used for sunny days
 Go hunting = 010 //used for days of deer
 Heat the plant = 100 // used for days of frost.

+Description of the game:
+	This game simulates the growing of corn in 9 days given different variables to work with.
+The player of the game needs to make different choices based on these variables in order for the corn to continue growing healthy so they are able to “survive”.
+The player will get notifications on his/her phone telling the player what variables are coming up.
+The three variables the player needs to work with include rain, deer, and frost.
+For example, if it’s raining, the player does not need to water the corn.
+If there are deer, the player can go hunting.
+The deer will “take a bite” out of the corn if the player fails to go hunting.
+If there is frost, the player needs to heat the corn so it can survive.
+Our days are broken up into two shifts, morning and afternoon.
+The difference in time can be seen on the VGA monitor.
+The 7-segment display shows the number of choices the player has had to make versus the number of correct choices the player has made.
+If the player makes an incorrect choice, the corn will turn brown and is now wilting.
+However, the player has the ability to “catch back up”, because while this plant is in the wilting state, each correct choice the player makes counts as 2 correct choices.
+If the player continues to make incorrect choices, the corn